DCC-EX/dcc-ex.github.io/docs/automation/EX-RAIL-summary.rst

     * -  LCN( msg )
       -  Send message to LCN Accessory Network
     * -  SERVO( vpin, position, profile )
       -  Move an animation servo.
-Do NOT use for Turnouts. (profile is one of Instant, Fast, Medium, Slow or Bounce)
+Do NOT use for Turnouts. (profile is one of Instant, Fast, Medium, Slow, or Bounce)
     * -  SERVO2( vpin, position, duration )
       -  Move an animation servo taking duration in ms. Do NOT use for Turnouts
     * -  XFON( cab, func )